 3. Be flexible with zoning

-‘Designating specific zones for sleeping, dressing, putting makeup on and so on gives structure and creates a nice sense of flow to the room, plus you’ll have a clear idea of what needs to go where,’ says home organizer Emma.
+‘Designating specific zones for sleeping, dressing, organizing makeup and so on gives structure and creates a nice sense of flow to the room, plus you’ll have a clear idea of what needs to go where,’ says home organizer Emma.
+And don’t forget a place for organizing toys in kids’ bedrooms.

 Bear in mind that while this is an extremely efficient way of organizing a small bedroom, when space is limited, zones will inevitably cross over.
 To avoid confusion, group like items together into containers or baskets so they can be stored anywhere in the room, then easily moved around as you need.